asiapacificforum/nhrihub/README.md

 2. Notes
 Each of these shared elements has a feature test spec implemented as an rspec shared behaviour.
 So the behaviour can be tested when the shared model is incorporated into a module.

+### Sending Reminders
+A rake task is provided that should be run each day, exactly once per day, to send any reminders that are due on that day.
+This is done by the server's cron daemon.
+The configuration of the cron daemon is accomplished with the NHRIDocs app using the [whenever gem](https://github.com/javan/whenever).
+The configuration file is config/schedule.rb.

 ## License
 GPL V3, see LICENSE.txt